daboynb/linux_scripts/README.md

 Fix the time on dual boot

 # gnome_shell.sh
-Enable right click touchpad and the close,minimize,maximize buttons on gnome shell
+Enable the right click on touchpad, the close,minimize,maximize buttons and sort the app grid alphabetically on gnome shell

 # 4k.sh
 Make grub bigger (4k screen)